 To that end, you will need to share your circumstances with your immigration lawyer.
 It’s a good idea to ask your immigration lawyer for a written summary of what they understand your circumstances to be.

-Negotiate a fixed price if you can with your immigration lawyer – as I believe that this is a fair way to proceed for both parties.
+Negotiate a fixed price if you can with your immigration lawyer, as I believe that this is a fair way to proceed for both parties.

-Of course, if something changes and something out of left field conspires to dramatically increase the work that is required, then this is something which is covered by the fair agreement that you have with your immigration lawyer.
+Of course, if something changes and something out of left field conspires to dramatically increase the work that is required, then this is something that is covered by the fair agreement that you have with your immigration lawyer.

 Your immigration lawyer will give you a cost disclosure and cost agreement.
-This is slightly different from what you would get from a migration agent which is a fee agreement or cost agreement.
+This is slightly different from what you would get from a migration agent, which is a fee agreement or cost agreement.